-1.2 The proposed development site (henceforth termed 'the site') is located in two agricultural fields on the outskirts of Boverton.
-It is bordered to the north by an extant railway line, and to the south by the B4265.
+1.2 The proposed development site (henceforth termed 'the site') is located in three agricultural fields on the outskirts of Boverton.
+It is bordered to the north-east by an extant railway line, and to the south-west by the B4265.
 Internal boundaries are formed by hedgerows, and the site is surrounded by belts of mature trees.